tonyknight/MIDI-to-PixelmatorPro/README.md

 # Requirments

 1. Keyboard Maestro is required as a bridge to handle incoming MIDI data.
-If might be possible to use other bridges, but this works well, and KM has a ton of other uses.
+It might be possible to use other bridges, but this works well, and KM has a ton of other uses.
 2. Standard MIDI compatible keyboard.
-It ested this script with an Arturia Minilab MKII, but any MIDI compatible device should do.
+I tested this script with an Arturia Minilab MKII, but any MIDI compatible device should do.
 Ideally best to use one that has 8 or more knobs and touch pad buttons.

 # Usage